-Whales of Iceland is located at Grandi erea, Fiskislóð 23.
-Which is close to the old harbor and about 15 minutes’ walk from the city center.
-The Grandi area was previously a place for the fishing industri, where fisherman fixed theyr fishing nets and fishing vessels brought their catches.
-Today, Grandi is becoming one of Reykjavik's most sought after areas, where you can find many of Iceland's best restaurants, small shops selling Icelandic design mixed with supermarkets.
-Grandi is also home to museums that are suitable for everyone.
-Whales of Iceland is also a short walk to the whale watching area, which makes it easy to book a whale watching tour after a visit to Whales of Iceland.
-City
+Whales of Iceland is located in the Grandi harbour district, which only about 15 minutes’ walk from the city centre.
+Grandi was previously a place for the fishing industry, where fisherman fixed their fishing nets and fishing vessels landed their catches.
+Today, Grandi is becoming one of Reykjavik's most sought after areas, where you can find some of Iceland's best restaurants, small shops selling Icelandic design, and three supermarkets.
+Grandi is also home to a variety of attractions, which we are proud to be one of.
+The harbour where whale watching and other trips depart from is only a short walk away.
+City bus 14 stops outside the museum, as does the hop-on/hop-off City Sightseeing bus.
+Free visitor parking is available onsite.

 To make the models for the exhibition, we created detailed blueprints based on close study of the 23 species found in Icelandic waters.
 We sent the blueprints to experts in China, who custom built each model.
 In August 2014, the whales arrived.
 The larger